What is phrynoderma?

 What is the differential diagnosis of phrynoderma?

-- Keratosis follicularis (a sign of Darier disease affecting hands and seborrhoeic areas, including the forehead, scalp, nasolabial folds, ears and chest).
+- Darier disease (scaly papules affecting the hands and seborrhoeic areas, including the forehead, scalp, nasolabial folds [the laugh lines], ears and chest).

 - Lichen spinulosus (an acute eruption of grouped keratotic papules)